moose/MooseX-Object-Pluggable/README.md

 ## \_plugin\_ns

 String.
-The prefix to use for plugin names provided.
-MyApp::Plugin is sensible.
+The prefix to use for plugin names provided. `MyApp::Plugin` is sensible.

 ## \_plugin\_app\_ns

-ArrayRef, Accessor automatically dereferences into array on a read call.
+An ArrayRef accessor that automatically dereferences into array on a read call.
-By default will be filled with the class name and its precedents, it is used to determine which directories to look for plugins as well as which plugins take precedence upon namespace collisions.
-This allows you to subclass a pluggable class and still use it's plugins while using yours first if they are available.
+By default it will be filled with the class name and its precedents.
+It is used to determine which directories to look for plugins as well as which plugins take precedence upon namespace collisions.
+This allows you to subclass a pluggable class and still use its plugins while using yours first if they are available.

 ## \_plugin\_locator

-An automatically built instance of [Module::Pluggable::Object](http://search.cpan.org/perldoc?Module::Pluggable::Object) used to locate available plugins.
+An automatically built instance of [Module::Pluggable::Object](https://metacpan.org/pod/Module::Pluggable::Object) used to locate available plugins.

 ## \_original\_class\_name

-Because of the way roles apply `$self->blessed` and `ref $self` will no longer return what you expect.
+Because of the way roles apply, `$self->blessed`, `ref $self` and `$self->meta->name` will no longer return what you expect.
 Instead, upon instantiation, the name of the class instantiated will be stored in this attribute if you need to access the name the class held before any runtime roles were applied.